 "kWh" means kilowatt-hour, a unit of power equal to that expended by one kW in one hour.

-"Load Factor" shall mean the aggregate amount of Shaft Energy produced by the Compressor Motor during the applicable month divided by the Monthly Contract Quantity, with the resulting quotient rounded up to the nearest 0.01.

-"Monthly Contract Quantity" shall mean the 10,000 HP-hours per hour multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECT in accordance with Section 2.4 of this Agreement or a Force Majeure event hereunder.

 "No. 21 Schedule" shall have the meaning set forth in Article 5 of this Agreement.

 "Operating Agreement" means the Operation and Maintenance Agreement (Gallup Compressor Station), between ECS and Customer, pursuant to which Customer agrees to operate and maintain the Compressor Motor and Interconnection Facilities on behalf of ECS.